-9 Groundhog’s Day Facts
+9 Groundhog Day Facts

-2. A groundhog’s diet consists of lots of greens, fruits, and vegetables and very little water.
+1. A groundhog, depending on your region, is also known as a woodchuck, whistle-pig, or a land-beaver.
+A groundhog’s diet consists of lots of greens, fruits, and vegetables and very little water.
 Most of their liquids come from dewy leaves.

 4. The Punxsutawney Groundhog Club claims that a magical punch extends Phil’s life (hey, maybe it does), but wild groundhogs only live around six to eight years maximum and captive animals 14 years max.

-7. The movie Groundhog Day was filmed in a town in Illinois, called Woodstock.
+8. The movie Groundhog Day was filmed in a town in Illinois, called Woodstock.

-9. The movie Groundhog Day, has been considered a tale of self-improvement and has become an illustration for the concept of spiritual transcendence, making the film a favorite of Buddhists.
+9. No one knows for sure how long Phil was stuck repeating his Groundhog Day in the above mentioned movie, but reports vary from 10-10,000 years.
+The movie Groundhog Day, has been considered a tale of self-improvement and has become an illustration for the concept of spiritual transcendence, making the film a favorite of Buddhists.
 It has also, in the Catholic tradition, been seen as a representation of Purgatory.
-It has even been dubbed by some religious leaders as the “most spiritual film of our time”
+It has even been dubbed by some religious leaders as the “most spiritual film of our time”.